 3 in 5 job seekers in the USA say that being able to travel via work plays a crucial role in considering an employer.

-44% of business travel is for professional development.
+44% is for professional development.

 Companies gain $12.50 in revenue for every dollar invested in business travel.

 30% of employees would accept lower salaries in exchange for more trips.

 90% of business travellers agree that travel is essential to company growth.

 39% of Millennial and Gen Z workers wouldn’t accept a job where they can't travel.

 Statistics show that face-to-face meetings are 34 times more powerful than remote, virtual conversations.

 The increased number of work trips suggests that there must be many advantages to travel.
 Business travel statistics show that face-to-face meetings are 34 times more powerful than remote conversations and may give a reason as to why 90% of business travellers agree that travel is essential to company growth.
 Spending money on corporate travel is shown to be worth it, approximately 28% of current business would be lost if businesses chose not to invest in travel, companies also gain $12.50 in revenue for every dollar invested in travel.
 Corporate trips allow employees to meet coworkers in different locations, pitch products, attend conferences and more so the loss of this ability would cause a major drawback to the company.
 Additionally, 79% of employees say that travel impacts their overall job satisfaction and 3 out of 5 USA job seekers would be influenced by this ability in choosing a job which suggests those who travel for work are happier employees.

 Business travel is expected to grow to an annual spend of $1.6 trillion by 2020.